Cornell-MAE-UG/fa25-portfolio-akw76/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in mechanical design with aerospace applications and eager to apply my knowledge in real-world applications.
+I am an aspiring Mechanical Engineer with a strong foundation in mechanical design and eager to apply my knowledge in real-world applications.

 ---